-The aviation community has raised concerns about potential interference to radio altimeters operating in the frequency band 4.2 – 4.4 GHz from 5G networks deployed in adjacent and nearby bands) To this end, a detailed technical analysis was performed by RTCA, and a report was published in October 2020.
+The aviation community has raised concerns about potential interference to radio altimeters operating in the frequency band 4.2 – 4.4 GHz from 5G networks deployed in adjacent and nearby bands.
+To this end, a detailed technical analysis was performed by RTCA, and a report was published in October 2020.
 The RTCA report studies the impact of 5G operations in the 3.7 – 3.98 GHz band based on US Federal Communication Commission (FCC)’s decision to allow the deployment of mobile networks in this band.
 Two main interference mechanisms are considered:

 spurious emissions from 5G transmitters falling into the main altimeter operating band and causing the altimeter receiver desensitization; and